 This Friday is the last Friday of the month and that means it is a CASUAL clothes day for all students.
 The SRC will collect a gold coin donation from all students who wear casual clothes.
-The money raised will be donated to the SRC to help raise funds towards a couple of projects that the SRC are endeavouring to get happening in the college.
+The money raised will be used by the SRC to assist them with costs in running up-coming activities.